 If you come across a new situation, stay calm and simply apply the rules of driving.
 Don’t assume you’ve failed if you make a mistake, there is room for error with up to 15 minor faults during the test.

 You've had driving lessons, you've done your theory, and you've passed your driving test!
 Now you can head out into the world.
 How exciting!

 We don't want to be those annoying people, but one thing you'll definitely need to consider once you've passed your test, is car insurance.
 It doesn't have to be too painful though.
 Here are some top tips and advice from comparethemarket.com.

 Pick the right car

-Some insurers want young drivers more than others, so their premiums will be more competitive.
+Some insurers want new drivers more than others, so their premiums will be more competitive.
 The only way to find the cheapest policy is to compare insurers and pick the one that suits you best.

 Don’t get any modifications for your car

 As tempting as it may be, it’s a really good idea to steer clear of upgrades like alloys and body kit, as they can really drive up the cost of insurance.

 If you increase the amount of excess (the amount you pay in the event of a claim) you are willing to pay if you have an accident, you will probably be offered a cheaper premium.
 Just make sure you choose an amount you can genuinely afford if you have a prang.